Virtual-Coffee/VC-Community-Docs/lunch-and-learns/process-docs.md

 ## Post-Lunch & Learn

 - The Moderator posts a thank you message to the Speaker in Slack's #vc-events channel.
-- Marketing posts the same thank you message to Twitter.
+- Marketing posts the same thank you message to X.
 - The Post-production Team starts processing the video footage (if applicable) following [the YouTube video procedures doc](/procedures/youtube.md).

 ## Cancelling a Lunch & Learn